hluk/CopyQ/docs/faq.rst

 Why can I no longer paste from the application on macOS?
 --------------------------------------------------------

-To fix this you can try following steps.
+To fix this you can try following steps:

 1. Go to System Preferences -> Security & Privacy -> Privacy -> Accessibility
    (or just search for "Allow apps to use Accessibility").